dmitriz/cpsfy/README.md

 New CPS function whose output from the first callback is the accumulated value.
 For each output `(y1, y2, ...)` from the `n`th callback, the `n`th reducer `redn` is used to compute the new acculated value `redn(acc, y1, y2, ...)`, where `acc` starts with `init`, similar to `reduce`.
-The new accumulated value is passed as output into the first callback.

 #### Example of `scan`